SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

-Joining forces to the quartet of Impollinazioni (Marocchi, Mocata, Ferrara and Lazzari), we find extraordinary multi-instrumentalist Antonio Neglia, and the album features Felice Clemente, one of Italy's best jazz saxophone players, Roberto Romano on clarinet and duduk, Fabrizio Barbareschi on percussions, and in two songs the voices of Ornella Vinci, Altin Manaf and Giovanna Ferrara, and again the eight members of the Aquilante choir.
+Joining forces to the quartet which performed in Impollinazioni (Marocchi, Mocata, Ferrara and Lazzari), we now find extraordinary multi-instrumentalist Antonio Neglia, plus Felice Clemente, one of Italy's best jazz saxophone players, Roberto Romano on clarinet and duduk, Fabrizio Barbareschi on percussions, and in two songs the voices of Ornella Vinci, Altin Manaf and Giovanna Ferrara, and again the eight members of the Aquilante choir.
 An album of such intensity that in need to recover we had to release it on Sunday.

 From today you can find it on CD, distributed by I.R.D., and in all the best digital stores such as iTunes, Amazon, Rhapsody.
 You can also order the physical CD through the net on the CdBaby website...and don't forget you can download the original booklet for free at the link below!

 ALISACHNI: DOWNLOAD THE BOOKLET

 Click here to download the digital booklet of Alisachni in pdf format.

 From today on, you can listen to all tracks in the MUSIC section in their feature-length, in mp3 version.
 Give the player just one more second to load and...have a good time!
 Very soon songs from "Alisachni", the new Mala Hierba record, will also be available.

 We're almost ready.
 Alisachni, the new album by Walter Marocchi Mala Hierba, will be released on January 27th.
 Some more infos in the MUSIC page.